volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Typically, developers mention some risks and possible problems in PR descriptions.
 Actually, they can be mentioned anywhere, but let's start with something simple.

-I generated the following prompt to identify risks from these descriptions:
+I asked AI to generate the following prompt to identify risks from these descriptions:

 ```txt
 Please compile a summary of the risks identified in some repositories.